ipnz/Docs/Policies/ModernSchools.md

 The TKI website lists [strategies](http://elearning.tki.org.nz/Teaching/Pedagogy/Future-focused-learning-and-teaching) educators need to consider in embracing 21st century education.
 These include:

 - personalising learning - teachers using technologies to build the school curriculum around the learner and more flexibly to meet learners' needs;
-- building an inclusive learning environment - using technologies to engage learners, family/whÃÂnau, and communities in co-shaping education to address students' needs, strengths, interests and aspirations;
+- building an inclusive learning environment - using technologies to engage learners, family/whanau, and communities in co-shaping education to address students' needs, strengths, interests and aspirations;
 - providing access to anywhere, anytime learning;
 - supporting assessment and evaluation processes so that these are dynamic and responsive to information about students;
-- developing a school curriculum that uses knowledge to develop learning capacity Ã¢ÂÂ using technologies to enable students to create and use new knowledge to solve problems and find solutions to challenges as they arise on a "just-in-time" basis;
+- developing a school curriculum that uses knowledge to develop learning capacity using technologies to enable students to create and use new knowledge to solve problems and find solutions to challenges as they arise on a "just-in-time" basis;
-- rethinking learners' and teachers' roles Ã¢ÂÂ creating a "knowledge-building" learning environment where learners and teachers work together;
+- rethinking learners' and teachers' roles creating a "knowledge-building" learning environment where learners and teachers work together;
-- building a culture of continuous learning for teachers and school leaders Ã¢ÂÂ finding technology-related opportunities to participate in and build professional learning;
+- building a culture of continuous learning for teachers and school leaders finding technology-related opportunities to participate in and build professional learning;
 - and developing new kinds of partnerships and relationships facilitated by new technologies.

 A relatively new government initiative from the Network for Learning is [Pond](https://www.pond.co.nz/).
 This is [described](http://www.n4l.co.nz/pond/)as "a central hub for digital discovery and participation, where educational resources can be accessed and shared more easily and effectively.